46" cedar EAGLE Mask, masterpiece by Walawidi Tom D. Hunt - SOLD

 EAGLE Mask

-decorated with the traditional cedar, powerfully painted in vibrant colors, mesmerizing expression
+decorated with the traditional cedar, powerful painting in vibrant colors, mesmerizing expression

 Measurements: 46" wide, 25" height, 13" deep, each wing by itself are 13" high, the face is 13" x 12"